-Question three: How big is the house?
+Question 3: How big is the house?
 Does it have a fence around it or not?

 You walk up to the door of the house and it's open.
-You go in, and
+You go in, and you see a table.

-Question four: What is there on the table?
-Are there any people sitting round it?
+Question 4: What is there on the table?
+Are there any people sitting around it?

 You finish looking around the house and you leave out of the back door.
-There's a huge garden behind the house.
-You go into the garden, and in the middle you find a cup.
+There's a huge yard behind the house.
+You go into the yard, and in the middle you find a cup.

-Question five: What is the cup made of?
+Question 5: What is the cup made of?
 Is it a ceramic cup?
 Metal?
 Plastic?
 Paper?

-As you walk to the end of the garden, you come to some water.
+As you walk to the end of the yard, you come to some water.
 You must cross this water in order to get home.

-Question six: What kind of water is it?
+Question 6: What kind of water is it?
 A lake?
 A river?
 A small pond?
 How do you cross it?
 How wet do you get?

-- c Focus on the task and then play the audio again. - d 1.17 Focus on the task and the chart.
+c Focus on the task and then play the audio again.

+d 1.17 Focus on the task and the chart.
 Point out that the numbers in the chart correspond to the question numbers in b.